WalkingPal/walking-pal-web/.docs/TYPE-SYSTEM.md

 **Caption and overline**: used sparingly to annotate imagery **overline**: Sparingly used.
 Mainly Used over headlines to introduce the headline.

-_For UI examples refer the link given above_
+_For UI examples refer to the link given above_

 ### Key Takeaways

-- difference between subtitle variant and body variant:
+- the difference between subtitle variant and body variant:
-  - Both might look same (same size or same font) but there is little difference other than font weight, i.e, Subtitle should be short (few words) whereas body variant can be as long as you want
+  - Both might look the same (same size or same font) but there is little difference other than font weight, i.e, the Subtitle should be short (few words) whereas the body variant can be as long as you want
-- Subtitles are not headlines, they are small size text but dark colored for more emphasis
+- Subtitles are not headlines, they are small-size text but dark-colored for more emphasis